JCB Academy: Partnerships

 JCB made a significant contribution to the setting up of the UTC: both financially to building and to setting up the workshops with industry standard equipment and overseeing the startup.
 This was the first UTC so there were no precedents.
 It employs teachers and engineering mentors who need training on teaching techniques.
 It has persuaded other internationally known companies to join, and to cooperate on the setting of the curriculum suitable for Key Stage 4 youngsters.
 There are partnerships with Toyota, Fujitsu, JCB, Bosch Rexroth, and Barclays Bank.
 The partnerships were formed at a senior level with companies and a university that had significant dealings with Bamford and JCB.

 The companies designed the 'challenges' being allowed to select a field where they were strong.
 The teaching staff helped then understand what was feasible, then integrated the topic into the academic syllabus so it complied with the National Curriculum requirements.
 Toyota donated its Quality Assurance System and Process Control so the procedures used by the youngsters are exactly the same as within the firm.

 The partners did not find the partnership financially onerous, but it did occupy a lot of staff time.
 Having observed the school closely they were impressed by the achievements of the students, but felt the training was over prescriptive and did not allow the students to build up creative thinking and entrepreneurship.
 To them an in-house apprentice training programme was a better funded option.
 They were concerned about the paucity of government funding to secondary schools and to engineering classes in particular, they suggested that without some external income the academy would fail.
 One source would be to market apprenticeship training using the onsite facilities.
 Having observed it from the inside, the partners had seen how complex teaching was, the barriers and difficulties created by a continually changing intrusive central government education policies.
 The founder partners were critical of the lack of support the UTC has received from the DfE.

 The academy provides the apprenticeship training for JCB and others.
 In 2019 it was rated good by Ofsted on the training and skills agenda.

 Facilities

 The school has learning areas, 12 full-size engineering workshops, break-out areas for relaxation and private study, and a sixth form common-room area.
 It has also sports facilities and an activity studio.
 Much of the learning is via virtual learning environment (VLE): students are provided with laptops.

 Curriculum

 A UTC's curriculum differs from standard secondary school, with a focus on providing all the subjects required in an academy, though with an engineering focus, plus BTECs and 40 days a year work experience.
 There is a longer school day.
 Arts and humanities were offered as after school clubs.

-The sixth-form is in a separate grade 2 listed building called The Lodge.
+The sixth-form is in a separate Grade II listed building called The Lodge.
 It offers a limited range of A Levels, principally in STEM subjects: Maths, Physics, Chemistry, Product Design with BTEC level 3 diploma and extended diploma in Engineering or Business.